What Are the Different Types of Pregnancy?

-High risk pregnancies can have a happy ending and not endanger the woman or baby, but close medical supervision is necessary.
+High risk pregnancies can have a happy ending, without endangering the health of the mother or the development baby, but close medical supervision is necessary.

-Meanwhile, for identical twins, the embryo divides but not the placenta (most of the time).
+In the majority of cases, the embryo divides but not the placenta.
 More frequent check-ups are appropriate in this case (monthly sonograms for the duration of the pregnancy), since there is only one placenta nourishing the two babies.

 2. Ectopic pregnancy

 Ectopic pregnancies, or extrauterine pregnancies, come from a complication when the embryo descends through the Fallopian tubes and is unable to reach the uterus.
 Therefore, it implants in a place where it is unable to develop, according to a study carried out by the Pontifical Catholic University of Chile.

-An ectopic pregnancy is very risky for the woman and there is no good prognosis for the baby.
-It usually doesn’t reach the third trimester.
+An ectopic pregnancy is very risky for the woman and the prognosis for the baby is not good.
+The pregnancy usually doesn’t reach the third trimester.
 Around week 6 or 7, the woman starts to bleed and feel intense pain.

 If there is no spontaneous abortion, the doctor will likely recommend surgical intervention or certain chemotherapy treatments to save the woman’s life.

-However, having had an ectopic pregnancy doesn’t make a woman unable to have an intrauterine pregnancy later on.
-Extra medical supervision, though, is appropriate to make sure everything goes normally.
+It’s important to mention that having an ectopic pregnancy doesn’t mean a woman will be unable to have an intrauterine pregnancy later on.
+However, extra medical supervision will be needed to make sure everything goes normally.

-- Tubal: the embryo is implanted in the isthmus at the end of the Fallopian tube.
+The embryo is implanted in the isthmus, at the end of the Fallopian tube.

-- Ovarian: the embryo is implanted in the ovary.
-Often it is mistaken for a cyst.
+The embryo is implanted in the ovary.
+It is often mistaken for a cyst.

-- Cervical: implantation takes place in the neck of the uterus or cervix.
+Implantation takes place in the neck of the uterus or cervix.

-- Abdominal: implantation takes place inside the peritoneal cavity.
-This is a very uncommon pregnancy.
+Implantation takes place inside the peritoneal cavity.
+This is a very uncommon type of pregnancy.

-- Intramural: the embryo is implanted in the myometrium, the layer of muscle in the uterine wall.
+The embryo is implanted in the myometrium, the layer of muscle in the uterine wall.
 This is the rarest type of all.

 3. Molar pregnancy

 In this type of pregnancy, the egg is fertilized abnormally, as shown by an investigation carried out by the National Institute of Perinatology in Mexico.
 As a result, the placenta also grows abnormally, turning into a mass of cysts called a hydatidiform mole.
 The consequences are that: